apify/crawlee/docs/api/PuppeteerPool.md

 ---
 <a name="PuppeteerPool"></a>

-Manages a pool of Chrome browser instances controlled using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
+Manages a pool of Chrome browser instances controlled using
+<a href="https://github.com/GoogleChrome/puppeteer" target="_blank">Puppeteer</a>.

 `PuppeteerPool` reuses Chrome instances and tabs using specific browser rotation and retirement policies.
 This is useful in order to facilitate rotation of proxies, cookies or other settings in order to prevent detection of your web scraping bot, access web pages from various countries etc.

 Additionally, the reuse of browser instances instances speeds up crawling, and the retirement of instances helps mitigate effects of memory leaks in Chrome.

-`PuppeteerPool` is internally used by the [``PuppeteerCrawler``](puppeteercrawler) class.
+`PuppeteerPool` is internally used by the [`PuppeteerCrawler`](puppeteercrawler) class.

 **Example usage:**